The Importance of Early Speech Intervention

 How speech and language relates to school success

-One thing many people don’t realize is that strong speech and language skills can be tied to educational and academic success.
+One thing many people don’t realize is that strong speech and language skills are tied to success at school.

-When a child begins to grow familiar with words and increases their receptive language skills, they are also learning to listen to the similarities and differences between the structure and sounds of words.
-This correlates to phonemic awareness skills.
+As a child begins grows familiar with words and understands more of the language they hear, they are also learning to listen to the similarities and differences between the structure and sounds of words.
+This is related to phonemic awareness skills.
 Early phonemic awareness (the recognition of speech sounds) is directly linked to early reading success.
 We want children to be able to identify words that rhyme, and even the sounds that make up words, as they get older and closer to reading age.

 If a child struggles with recognizing sounds, this could be a sign that reading may be a challenge for them later on.